apache/maven-wrapper/src/site/markdown/index.md

 ## Specifying Maven Distribution Base Path

-Environment variable `MAVEN_USER_HOME` can be set to the path which will be used by the wrapper as the base of the Maven distro installation.
+The environment variable `MAVEN_USER_HOME` can be set to the path which will be used by the wrapper as the base of the Maven distro installation.
 By default, the wrapper uses the `$HOME/.m2` as the base directory for installation.

 See https://github.com/takari/maven-wrapper/issues/17